-Beginning in the fourth quarter of 2020, we began to take steps to address our material weaknesses through our remediation plan, which included the hiring of advisors in the fourth quarter of 2020 and a Chief Financial Officer in the first quarter of 2021 and the hiring of a Vice President and Treasurer in the second quarter of 2021, and the continued engagement of additional external advisors to provide financial accounting assistance in the short term.
+We began to take steps to address our material weaknesses through our remediation plan, which included the hiring of advisors in the fourth quarter of 2020 and a Chief Financial Officer in the first quarter of 2021, the hiring of a Vice President and Treasurer in the second quarter of 2021, and beginning in the fourth quarter of 2021 we added an Interim Controller, Assistant Controller and a Director of Tax, and the continued engagement of additional external advisors to provide financial accounting assistance in the short term.
 We have substantially grown our team and are in the process of hiring additional personnel to improve the segregation of duties in our financial closing and reporting process and timely review of key accounts and journal entries.
-In addition, we have engaged external advisors to evaluate and document the design and operating effectiveness of our internal controls and assist with the remediation and implementation of our internal controls as required.
-We are evaluating the longer-term resource needs of our various financial functions and plan to significantly expand the size of the financial organization to help address these weaknesses.
+As part of our ongoing efforts to remediate our material weaknesses during fiscal 2021, management began capturing and documenting current state processes while identifying opportunities for process improvement in preparation for and in conjunction with the Company's implementation of Sarbanes-Oxley.
+In addition, we continue to engage external advisors to evaluate and document the design and operating effectiveness of our internal controls and assist with the remediation and implementation of our internal controls as required.
+We have evaluated the longer-term resource needs of our various financial functions and plan to significantly expand the size of the financial organization to help address these weaknesses.
 We cannot assure you that our efforts to remediate the material weakness will be successful.